armbian/documentation/docs/Developer-Guide_Desktops.md

 The per-release layer is needed because the same arch can resolve differently across releases:

 - Debian has `firefox-esr` but **no** `firefox` package.
-- Ubuntu's `chromium` deb is a snap-shim wrapper that requires `snapd`.
-Armbian doesn't ship snapd, so the shim is broken at runtime — substitute a real GTK browser instead. `epiphany-browser` (GNOME Web) is small, native deb, and available on every Ubuntu arch.
+- Ubuntu's `chromium` / `firefox` debs are snap-shim wrappers that require `snapd`.
+Armbian doesn't ship snapd, so the shims are broken at runtime — apt.armbian.com hosts real `chromium` / `firefox` / `google-chrome-stable` .debs used instead.
+- amd64 always gets `google-chrome-stable` (Google publishes no arm/riscv builds, so this is amd64-only).
 - `chromium` isn't built for riscv64 in either Debian or Ubuntu.
-- `firefox` isn't built for noble/plucky riscv64 either.
+- Ubuntu doesn't publish `firefox` or `firefox-esr` for riscv64 (Mozilla has no riscv64 binaries, and `firefox-esr` is a Debian-only package name).
+Fall back to `epiphany-browser` (GNOME Web) there — native GTK, small, and available on every Ubuntu arch.
+- Debian riscv64 gets `firefox-esr` because the Debian archive does publish it for riscv64.
+- `loong64` is only declared for `sid` in the inventory; `chromium` isn't built there yet either, so it uses `firefox-esr`.

 ## Python helper: parse_desktop_yaml.py